rachittshah/treeman/readme.md

 - I failed at setting up CI/CD for building binaries on each deployment, which I hope to learn.
 - Add more native features from ```tree```.
 - Use cobra in the next release.
+- Use ```gotree``` to generate tree structures.
+- Add go-routine to parallely transverse directories.